 Can I change requests in this checklist or add new?

-Every M&A and due diligence process is different.
+Every M&A and due diligence process steps are different.
 Downloaders are urged to make these checklists their own by changing the providing information to better fit their needs.

 Does this checklist provide all the necessary due diligence information?